English

 C. Short Answer Questions

-2. Write two sentences using "a" and two sentences using "an".
+2. Write two sentences using "a", two using "an", and one using "the".

 3. Why do we say "an elephant" and not "a elephant"?